Interleaved Latent Visual Reasoning with Selective Perceptual Modeling: Introduction

-Inspired by latent reasoning in LLMs~\citep{Shen2025CODICC,Hao2024TrainingLL}, the emerging paradigm of latent visual reasoning~\citep{Yang2025MachineMI,Li2025LatentVR} replaces explicit images with implicit latent representations to circumvent high pixel-level processing costs.
-However, current methods face two major limitations, as illustrated in Fig.~\ref{fig:overview}.
-First, existing approaches generally adopt a static, non-interleaved structure~\citep{Li2025LatentVR,Yang2025MachineMI}.
-For instance, LVR~\citep{Li2025LatentVR} focuses on enhancing perception by generating a latent representation of a specific region within the \textit{static input image}.
-However, this design prevents dynamic state evolution.
-In the chess puzzle shown in Fig.~\ref{fig:overview}(a), simply zooming in on the rook is insufficient; the model fails because it cannot simulate the hypothetical board states resulting from different candidate moves.
-Second, methods like Mirage~\citep{Yang2025MachineMI} derive latent representations by highly compressing dense visual features to support textual generation.
-As shown in the dense counting task in Fig.~\ref{fig:overview}(b), this over-compression inevitably discards crucial perceptual details and leads to hallucinated answers.
+Inspired by latent reasoning in LLMs~\citep{Shen2025CODICC,Hao2024TrainingLL}, the latent visual reasoning paradigm replaces explicit images with latent representations to avoid costly pixel-level processing.
+However, current methods face two major limitations.
+First, most adopt a single-step, non-interleaved design.
+For instance, LVR~\citep{Li2025LatentVR} and Mirage~\citep{Yang2025MachineMI} generate latent representations only once, either for a region of the static input image or the final state after all actions, and cannot model intermediate and evolving states during reasoning.
+In the chess puzzle in Fig.~\ref{fig:overview}(a), relying on a static zoom-in or a predicted final state is insufficient, as it bypasses step-by-step verification of move legality (e.g., path obstructions), often leading to erroneous predictions.
+Second, methods like Mirage~\citep{Yang2025MachineMI} derive latent representations by heavily compressing dense visual features from the entire image into limited latent tokens.
+As the counting task shown in Fig.~\ref{fig:overview}(b), such over-compression discards crucial perceptual details and leads to hallucination.